andrewiankidd/OpenWindowsLogger/README.md

 # OpenWindowsLogger ![](http://i.imgur.com/9mZAHsZ.png)

-A tool to log all open windows and mouseclicks continuously
+A tool to log all open windows, keypresses and mouseclicks continuously

+Not considered a keylogger because it doesn't run in the background :)

 **Example use case:**
 Monitor time between pressing button in application and new form opening;